WebCivics/PermissiveCommonsOntologiesDocs/About/What are 'The Commons'.md

 Source: [legal dictionary](https://legal-dictionary.thefreedictionary.com/common)

 #### The Moral Considerations
-In-effect, the consideration related to the design of [[Webizen]] and [[Peace Infrastructure Project]] related works was, that in-order to protect [[Freedom of Thought]] there needed to be a series of designs to support both [[Human Centric AI]] and in-turn the manifestation of [[HumanCentric Digital Identity]] in a way that supported the [[No Lock-ins]] and broader [[Safety Protocols]] built into the ecosystems.
-In-effect, as is one of the many topics of [[The Values Project]] the ability for people to have their fundamental human rights supported in a way that supports principals such as privacy and moreover the requirements people have in-order to support human dignity.
+In-effect, the consideration related to the design of [[Webizen]] and [[PeaceInfrastructureProject]] related works was, that in-order to protect [[FreedomofThought]] there needed to be a series of designs to support both [[HumanCentricAI]] and in-turn the manifestation of [[HumanCentricDigitalIdentity]] in a way that supported the [[NoLock-ins]] and broader [[Safety Protocols]] built into the ecosystems.
+In-effect, as is one of the many topics of [[TheValuesProject]] the ability for people to have their fundamental human rights supported in a way that supports principals such as privacy and moreover the requirements people have in-order to support human dignity.
 This requires a means to decentralise the publically consumable knowledge of mankind in such a way that provides us, members of our human family as beneficiaries of these bodies of knowledge; to in-effect, be furnished a means to make use of that information using modern societal tools in a way that does not require us to submit to unwanted abuses of human rights.

 #### The SocioEconomic Factors